naiyoma/docs-fern/fern/api/docs/comparison-with-openapi.md

 ## Cloud-based code generation and publishing

 Fern runs your code generation in the cloud by default.
 This improves reliability as we run the generators in consistent, containerized environments.
-You run [`fern generate`](/compiler/cli-reference#fern-generate-group-group-version-version), and _it just works_.
+You run [`fern generate`](cli-reference.md), and _it just works_.
 You don't need Java installed on your computer to generate a Java SDK.

 Fern handles publishing too.
 We don't just spit out a bunch of code and say, "good luck."
-Fern can publish directly to registries (e.g. npm, Maven) and to GitHub repos.
+Fern can publish directly to registries (e.g., npm, Maven) and to GitHub repos.